John S. Stokes III - Custom Puzzle Craft |

 Some areas already abraded due to recovery, or else too delicate to sustain further intervention, could be selectively reconstructed via non- invasive, reversible, undetectable pictorial reintegration using conservation- approved pigments to recover the desired legibility.

-The work was too badly damage to restore it to its original state - rather the repair work focused on bringing the artwork back to life as a rather representative historical artifact.
+The work was too badly damaged to restore it to its original state - rather the repair work focused on bringing the artwork back to life as a rather representative historical artifact.
 And in this they succeeded.

 On October 19, 2019 I viewed the work at the International House Hotel lobby in New Orleans.
 The lighting presented difficulty in getting a good picture during a quick visit.